camunda/camunda-docs-manual/content/user-guide/testing/index.md

 # Unit Tests

 Camunda supports both JUnit versions 3 and 4 styles of unit testing.

+## JUnit 3

 In the JUnit 3 style, the {{< javadocref page="?org/camunda/bpm/engine/test/ProcessEngineTestCase.html" text="ProcessEngineTestCase" >}} must be extended.
 This will make the ProcessEngine and the services available through protected member fields.
-In the setup() of the test, the processEngine will be initialized by default with the camunda.cfg.xml resource on the classpath.
+In the `setup()` of the test, the processEngine will be initialized by default with the `camunda.cfg.xml` resource on the classpath.
 To specify a different configuration file, override the getConfigurationResource() method.
 Process engines are cached statically over multiple unit tests when the configuration resource is the same.

-By extending ProcessEngineTestCase, you can annotate test classes and methods with {{< javadocref page="?org/camunda/bpm/engine/test/Deployment.html" text="@Deployment" >}}.
-Before the test is run, a resource file named `TestClassName.bpmn20.xml` (for a class-level annotation) or `TestClassName.testMethod.bpmn20.xml` (for a method-level annotation), in the same package as the test class, will be deployed.
-At the end of the test the deployment will be deleted, including all related process instances, tasks, etc. The `@Deployment` annotation also supports setting the resource location explicitly.
-Method-level annotations override class-level annotations.
-See the Javadocs for more details.

-Taking all that into account, a JUnit 3 style test can look as follows:
+A JUnit 3 style test can look as follows:

 ```java
 public class MyBusinessProcessTest extends ProcessEngineTestCase {